Brand Names: Symtuza

 - Where can I get more information (Symtuza)?

 What is cobicistat, darunavir, emtricitabine, and tenofovir (Symtuza) (Symtuza)?

-Cobicistat, darunavir, emtricitabine, and tenofovir (Symtuza) is a combination medicine used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
-Symtuza is not a cure for HIV or AIDS.
+Cobicistat, darunavir, emtricitabine, and tenofovir (Symtuza) is a combination antiviral medicine used to treat human immunodeficiency virus (HIV), the virus that can cause the acquired immunodeficiency syndrome (AIDS).
+Symtuza is for use in adults and children weighing at least 88 pounds (40 kilograms).
+This medicine is not a cure for HIV or AIDS.

 capsule, yellow, imprinted with 8121, JG